abdelrahmankhaled2/Database/README.md

 This database can be utilized as a foundation for building applications related to student management systems, academic institutions, or any scenario requiring the organized storage of student, department, location, room, and parent data.

+## Final.txt
+-this file include tables and data to insert data in tables